comodelling/commongraph/README.md

 # ObjectiveNet

-ObjectiveNet is a free software for collaboratively curating networks of objectives and actions.
+ObjectiveNet is a free software for modelling possible changes as nodes in a causal network.
+It aims to foster open, inclusive, collaborative and objective-based decision-making processes.

 ## Usage